 Before, the vibrotactors were to be placed equidistant surrounding the leg for the most potential customization to haptic scheduling to help promote nerve stimulation.
-However, the vibrotactor array was redesigned to target simulation of the metatarsals, distal phalanges, and sural nerve, with motors at the physical location along the nerve path.
-Five motors were connected to two straps that could wrap around the metatarsal heads and distal phalanges with a 3D printed motor holder per each motor which was then threaded into a velcro attachment strap which is shown in Fig. 3.9.
+However, the vibrotactor array was redesigned to target simulation of the metacarpals, distal phalanges, and sural nerve, with motors at the physical location along the nerve path.
+Five motors were connected to two straps that could wrap around the metacarpal heads and distal phalanges with a 3D printed motor holder per each motor which was then threaded into a velcro attachment strap which is shown in Fig. 3.9.
 This allows for maximum adjustability to ensure that the locations be primed and corrected for any participant or wearer of the GAINS-Boot device.
 The other six vibrotactors were attached up the back of the boot following the sural nerve.

 Each motor utilizes pulse width modulation to provide a maximum voltage of 3.3 volts sent to the motor with a maximum amperage of 0.2 amps.
 Each motor is connected via a 0.2 A fuse to a power-bank that is stepped down from the wall to 3.3V with a large fuse that does not allow for more than 5A distributed over 16 motors per each individual boot from GAINS-Boot.
-Images of the circuit diagram for this design can be shown in Appendix A along with the micro-controllers used.
+Images of